IBM/aspera-cli/README.md

 - the command has one additional **positional argument**: `VAL2`

 If the value of a command, option or argument is constrained by a fixed list of values, then it is possible to use a few of the first letters of the value, provided that it uniquely identifies the value.
-For example `ascli conf pre ov` is the same as `ascli config preset overview`.
+For example `ascli config pre ov` is the same as `ascli config preset overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).